duketopceo/rork-chronicle-weaver/docs/security.md

 - Use strong passwords and secure authentication methods.
 - Regularly review and audit your codebase.
 - Enable HTTPS for all communications.
+- **NEVER commit .env files or API keys to version control**
+- Use environment variables for all sensitive configuration
+- Configure Firebase Security Rules appropriately
+- Implement proper input validation and sanitization
+- Enable Content Security Policy (CSP) headers
+- Disable debug mode in production environments

+## Environment Variable Security

+**Critical**: All sensitive data must be stored in environment variables:
+- Firebase API keys and configuration
+- AI service credentials
+- Custom domain settings
+- Debug and analytics flags

+Copy `.env.example` to `.env` and configure your values.
+The `.env` file is ignored by Git and should never be committed.

 Thank you for helping us keep this project secure!